-I'm a travel writer so I'm used to tell people about some wonderful destinations and exciting activities.
+I'm a travel writer so I'm used to telling people about some wonderful destinations and exciting activities.
 I sincerely think that there are countless amazing things that you can do in Iceland and I know that I will never be able to share everything I know about it.
 Today, on the other hand, I decided to take the time and write about the things you shouldn't do.
 I know that travellers have different preferences so feel free to disagree with me!

 It’s easy to follow the crowds and book tours to the most typical tourist destinations, especially if you don’t have much time on your hands.
 Doing a little research before planning your trip can certainly pay off.
 Are you so sure that the typical tourist-routes in Iceland are something you want to do?